Leveraging Internet Principles to Build a Quantum Network: Evaluation

 \subsection{Simulation Setup}

-We present simulation results for a simple quantum network comprised of five quantum nodes connected in a chain.
-All quantum links, modeled as fibers, have the same $L=40$km length so that the total length of the chain is $160$km.
+We simulate a simple quantum network composed of five quantum nodes connected in a chain.
+All quantum links, modeled as fibers, are $L=40$km in length, adding up to a total chain length of $160$km.
 A link controller and an entangled photon source are placed at the midpoint of each link.
-We set the joint efficiency of photon emission and frequency coupling at $\eta=0.4$ and consider a transmission success probability $q_L = \exp{-L/44} \approx 0.4$, compatible with a fiber attenuation of $0.2$ dB/km.
+We consider a fiber attenuation of $0.2$ dB/km and set the joint efficiency of photon emission and frequency coupling at $\eta=0.4$.
+We do not incorporate the potential losses that may arise when photons are loaded into memories.

-We model \ac{LLEG} as a discrete stochastic process where every sample is an independent, identically distributed geometric random variable $K$ distributed according to $P(K=k) = q(1-q)^{k-1}$, where $k\geq1$ is the number of attempts to success and $q=\eta q_L^2$ is the probability of success of each attempt \cite{Jones_2016}.
+We model \ac{LLEG} as a discrete stochastic process where every sample is an independent, identically distributed geometric random variable $K$ distributed according to $P(K=k) = q(1-q)^{k-1}$, where $k\geq1$ is the number of attempts to success and $q=\eta q_L^2$ is the probability of success of each attempt, where $q_L$ denotes the photon transmission probability from source to switch.
 The average rate of \ac{LLEG} is thus $\mu=qf_a$ generated pairs per second, where $f_a=10^5$Hz is the attempt frequency of the protocol.

 Every memory qubit has a coherence time of $100$ms with a depolarizing noise model.
 We set the initial quantum state of link-level pairs as Werner states with fidelity $0.99$.
 Quantum gates and measurements are assumed to be ideal.
-Every node has $50$ memory qubits per interface.
+Every node has $50$ memory qubits per interface and can operate deterministic BSMs on any pair of qubits.
+For example, superconducting or ion trap memory technologies \cite{Riebe2008} support this assumption.

-If there are no free memory qubits to accommodate a new link-level pair, the quantum memory management unit drops the oldest buffered q-datagram and uses its memory qubit to buffer the new pair.
+If there are no free memory qubits to accommodate a new link-level pair, the quantum memory management unit drops the oldest buffered q-datagram and uses its memory qubit to buffer a new pair.
 In other words, q-datagram queues experience oldest-first drops when they are full.

 We assume adjacent nodes share both classical and quantum links so that both types of information can be transmitted along matching topologies.
-Classical information undergoes speed-of-light delay but is considered reliable.
+Classical information incurs speed-of-light delay, but is considered reliable.